Personal webpages are self-indulgent by definition. And so, some poems:

 the dark troughs into which all dead things are pulled,

-the only rain that watered land knows;
+the only rain that withered land knows;

 Serpents' lairs,